TaitoUnited/taito-templates/infrastructure/gcp/README.md

 # Google Cloud example

 Example for a taito zone located in Google Cloud.
+Create infrastructure with the following steps:

-Configure settings to your liking in `taito-config.sh` and `*.yaml` files.
+- Configure settings to your liking in `taito-config.sh` and `*.yaml` files.
 Change at least all the `taito-config.sh` settings that have been marked with `CHANGE`.
-Authenticate with `taito auth`.
-Create the zone by running `taito zone apply`.
+- Authenticate with `taito auth`.
+- Create the zone by running `taito zone apply`.

+Infrastructure is provisioned with Terraform and you can customize it to your liking by modifying the `*.yaml` files and terraform scripts.

 ## Links